cysouw/diathesis/review/reviewLSP.md

 The notion ‘light verb’ is used prominently in this volume.
 The term is used in a special way and the author should explain his conception of the term.
 How does the term ‘light verb’ – as used in the volume – relate to Jespersen’s (1942) original notion of the term?
 How does the term ‘light verb’ relate to the German notion ‘Funktionsverb’?
 I would like the author to be more precise with respect to his use of the notion of a ‘light verb’.
 On page 39 (for example), it is claimed that hören, fühlen und spüren can also be used as light verbs.
 This is the first time I have ever seen someone making such a claim.
 It requires better support as it somehow contradicts the mainstream’s view on light verbs.
 Why is the term ‘light verb’ rather than ‘auxiliary’ used?
-On page 390, Funktionsverbgefüge are briefly mentioned.
-It is said that (this specific type of) Funktionsverbgefüge are not included in the volume.
-But the examples contain lots and lots of Funktionsverbgefüge.
+On page 390, Funktions­verb­gefüge are briefly mentioned.
+It is said that (this specific type of) Funktions­verb­gefüge are not included in the volume.
+But the examples contain lots and lots of Funktions­verb­gefüge.

 > The term 'light verb' is explicitly introduced and discussed at the start of the book (Section 1.3.1, see http://cysouw.github.io/diathesis/fulltext.html#1.19).
 I don't think that going back all the way to Jespersen will shed new light on this term.
 In general, the term 'light verb' is used widely in the description of the world's languages with widely differing interpretations.
 However, I still think that it is fitting in the current context.
 There are many other terms used in the German grammatical tradtion (see the linked section for a survey), but they all have a rather different gist as what I have in mind here.
 So I use a term that has no tradition in German (different from the reviewer, I do not think that there is a 'mainstream' view on light verbs in German), but is still compatible with what in general a 'light verb' is supposed to mean, viz. the functional part of a complex predicate in a monoclausal construction, often grammaticalised with a bleached semantic content.

 > Specifically: 'Auxiliary' (Hilfverb) is not suitable, because it has a very strong interpretation in the German tradition for *sein/haben/werden*.
-Further, the note on p.390 is about *präpositional angeschlossene Funktionsverben* as used in the Duden grammer, which is something completely different from the constructions discussed in this book. *Funktionsverbgefüge* seems to be used mostly in that sense (e.g. https://grammis.ids-mannheim.de/terminologie/85).
+Further, the note on p.390 is about *präpositional angeschlossene Funktionsverben* as used in the Duden grammer, which is something completely different from the constructions discussed in this book. *Funktions­verb­gefüge* seems to be used mostly in that sense (e.g. https://grammis.ids-mannheim.de/terminologie/85).
 So that term is explicitly not what I have in mind when I used 'light verb'.
-I realise that the English term 'light verb' is used as a translation of the German *Funktionsverbgefüge* in Fleischhauer (2021; 2022), and this double usage is unfortunate.
-However, in my opinion it is not problematic, as we could easily be more specific for the two different uses, e.g. my usage could be 'light verbs wtih a verbal main predicate', while in a *Funktionsverbgefüge* it could be 'light verbs with a nominal main predicate'.
+I realise that the English term 'light verb' is used as a translation of the German *Funktions­verb­gefüge* in Fleischhauer (2021; 2022), and this double usage is unfortunate.
+However, in my opinion it is not problematic, as we could easily be more specific for the two different uses, e.g. my usage could be 'light verbs wtih a verbal main predicate', while in a *Funktions­verb­gefüge* it could be 'light verbs with a nominal main predicate'.
 I have added a section in Chapter 12 about this.

 > The claim that *hören/fühlen* etc. are also light verbs (in my definition) is indeed unusual, but it seems only logical to include them here, as the ACI-constructions behave completely parallel to all the other constructions dicussed.
 In general, this is a problem of terminology, and I think that 'light verb' is the least confusing option.